MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 In Mesh, most scene properties are by default automatically shared across all clients connected to the same room.
 For example, a scene object's Transform position and rotation, a component's enabled state, or a TextMeshPro's text.

-As a rule of thumb, component properties that have the following value types are automatically shared by default:
+As a rule of thumb, component properties and Object variables that have the following value types are automatically shared by default:

 - Boolean, Integer, Float, and String
 - [Color](https://docs.unity3d.com/ScriptReference/Color.html)